Gabrock94/pyaesthetics/README.md

 ## Contacts
 Feel free to contact me for questions, suggestions or to give me advice as well at: giulio001@e.ntu.edu.sg or giulio@duck.com

+## Sponsors
+The project has been sponsored by Gitkraken.

 ## Coffee?
 <a href='https://ko-fi.com/B0B3K45F' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi2.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>